 How to Pay an Immigration Bond

 - Cash Bond: When it comes to paying the immigration bond amount, you have a few options available.
 You can choose to pay in full through a money order, cashier’s check, or U. S. bonds or notes.
 You can also pay an immigration bond online.
-It’s important to note that after the immigration proceedings are completed and the immigrant has met all the bond requirements, the money will be refunded to the person who originally posted it.
+After immigration proceedings end with all bond requirements met, officials refund the money to the person who posted it.

 How Long Do You Have to Pay an Immigration Bond?